V7614-Tech/V7614-PyCalc/README.md

 This is my first Python project!
 Releases may be a bit late if bugs need fixing.
 PyCalc is packaged as a Windows executable (`.exe`) inside a `.zip` file.
+Updates will be rolled out 3 times a week, specifically, Sunday, Wednesday, and Saturday

 ---